git/git.github.io/rev_news/drafts/edition-33.md

 Then Dscho gave an explanation about where the bug could come
 from:

-> when you look at git_dir_init in git-sh-setup, you will see that
+> When you look at `git_dir_init` in `git-sh-setup`, you will see that
-> Unix shell scripts explicitly get their GIT_DIR turned into an
+> Unix shell scripts explicitly get their `GIT_DIR` turned into an
 > absolute path.

-He then suggested a fix in the rebase--helper code in C that has replaced the shell code in git-sh-setup.
-The fix is about turning the content of the GIT_DIR environment variable into an absolute path before running the exec command.
+He then suggested a fix in the `rebase--helper` code in C that has replaced the shell code in `git-sh-setup`.
+The fix is about turning the content of the `GIT_DIR` environment variable into an absolute path before running the `exec` command.

 Jacob agreed again to create a proper patch from Dscho's fix and then sent [a patch with Dscho's fix](https://public-inbox.org/git/20171031230733.18949-1-jacob.e.keller@intel.com/).
-The patch has since been merged into the master branch.
+The patch has subsequently been merged into the master branch.

 ### Support